Medically reviewed by Drugs.com. Last updated on Sep 9, 2020.

 A 50 mg/mL oral suspension may be made with mycophenolate mofetil capsules, Ora-Plus, and cherry syrup.
 In a vertical flow hood, empty six 250 mg capsules into a mortar; add 7.5 mL Ora-Plus and mix to a uniform paste.
 Mix while adding 15 mL of cherry syrup in incremental proportions; transfer to a calibrated bottle, rinse mortar with cherry syrup, and add sufficient quantity of cherry syrup to make 30 mL.
 Label "shake well".
 Stable for 210 days at 5°C, for 28 days at 25°C to 37°C, and for 11 days at 45°C.Venkataramanan R, McCombs JR, Zuckerman S, et al, "Stability of Mycophenolate Mofetil as an Extemporaneous Suspension," Ann Pharmacother, 1998, 32(7-8):755-7.9681090

-Oral dosage formulations (tablet, capsule, suspension) should be administered on an empty stomach (1 hour before or 2 hours after meals) to avoid variability in MPA absorption.
-The oral solution may be administered via a nasogastric tube (minimum 8 French, 1.7 mm interior diameter); oral suspension should not be mixed with other medications.
-Delayed release tablets should not be crushed, cut, or chewed.
-Cellcept may be administered with food in stable renal transplant patients when necessary.
+Oral: May be administered with or without food as effects of food on bioavailability are minor (Abd Rahman 2013; Bullingham 1996; Bullingham 1998; Shipkova 2005).
+Oral suspension may be administered via a nasogastric tube (minimum 8 French, 1.7 mm interior diameter); do not mix oral suspension with other medications.
+Delayed-release tablets (Myfortic) should be swallowed whole and should not be crushed, cut, or chewed.
 If a dose is missed, administer as soon as it is remembered.
 If it is close to the next scheduled dose, skip the missed dose and resume at next regularly scheduled time; do not double a dose to make up for a missed dose.

 Some products may contain phenylalanine.